oskariorg/oskari-docs/md/guides/nginx-config.md

 Geoserver access should be restricted so anonymous users can't download user-generated content.
 This can be done by configuring geoservers access rules or by restricting external access in the nginx configuration.
-The sample contains an ip-based restriction so geoserver admin interface is accessible when configuring the service.
+The sample contains an IP-address based restriction so geoserver admin interface is accessible from the configured IP while setting up the service.
 Edit the following line to match the IP-address you wish to grant access to Geoserver (Replace `1.2.3.4` with IP):